Maori Leadership Network

 Whilst I understand that I do not possess a lifetime of experience in the health sector, I do possess a true passion for improving the wellbeing of Whaiora; in particular Te iwi Māori.
 I can only hope that this passion is an element that can be utilised in strengthening this group’s united voice.

 Credentials: Bachelor of Matauranga Maori (Te Wananga o Raukawa), Post Graduate Diploma Maori Studies (Massey University), Post Graduate Diploma Maori and Management (Te Wananga o Raukawa), Educator, Facilitator for working with Maori world view in cultural and non cultural environments.
-Former Kaiarahi for the Cultural Assessment Team Mental Health and Addictions Tairawhiti District Health, Whakaruruhau Matua for Te Ara Nunumi NZQA, current member of Midlands Region Te Ao Whanau (formerly Midlands Region Generating Action for Family and Whanau), Cultural Advisor for NGO groups within Tairawhiti, tutor for Te Wananga o Raukawa and Te Whare Wananga o Awanuiarangi in whanau and hapu development, tutor for appropriate cultural intervention and assessment for NGO sector within Te Tairawhiti, completed the suicide intervention and prevention diploma with Te Pu Wananga o Anamata, Nga Purei Whakataa Ruamano
+Former Kaiarahi for the Cultural Assessment Team Mental Health and Addiction Tairawhiti District Health, Whakaruruhau Matua for Te Ara Nunumi NZQA, current member of Midlands Region Te Ao Whanau (formerly Midlands Region Generating Action for Family and Whanau), Cultural Advisor for NGO groups within Tairawhiti, tutor for Te Wananga o Raukawa and Te Whare Wananga o Awanuiarangi in whanau and hapu development, tutor for appropriate cultural intervention and assessment for NGO sector within Te Tairawhiti, completed the suicide intervention and prevention diploma with Te Pu Wananga o Anamata, Nga Purei Whakataa Ruamano

-Te Kupenga Net Trust, Recovery solutions, Midlands Regional Groups - Te Ao Whanau and Midland Workforce Advisory, Marae within Tairawhiti, Wananga, Mental Health Services and Education with Whanau, Ngati Porou Hauora, Turanga Health, Tairawhiti District Health and all Mental Health Sectors within the organisation.
+Te Kupenga Net Trust, Recovery solutions, Midland Regional Groups - Te Ao Whanau and Midland Workforce Advisory, Marae within Tairawhiti, Wananga, Mental Health Services and Education with Whanau, Ngati Porou Hauora, Turanga Health, Tairawhiti District Health and all Mental Health Sectors within the organisation.

 Ko Hikurangi te Maunga

 I am first and foremost wahine Maori, a wife, mum and grandmother.
-However in my other life I am a cultural assessor for the Cultural Assessment Team Community Mental Health and Addictions Tairawhiti District Health Board.
+However in my other life I am a cultural assessor for the Cultural Assessment Team Community Mental Health and Addiction Tairawhiti District Health Board.
 It is a privilege and pleasure to work for the only integrated cultural and mainstream team in Mental Health in Aotearoa that works alongside of the Psychiatric Assessment Team for all crisis and acute intervention 24/7, where kaupapa Maori intervention is valued, respected and acted on at first point of contact and assessment.
 I have been in this role for nearly three years.
 Previously I worked for Hauora Maori in General Medicine as the Kaiatawhai – Advocate for Maori inpatients at TDH.
 I have also worked with the Bereavement Care Team (Mortality Management Specialists) Counties Manukau District Health Board.

 I have had various past roles in leadership and management although not all in the health or the mental health sector.
 I chose a particular line of academic study specifically pertaining to Maori, Maori world view, Maori philosophy and Maori, Management and Leadership from a Maori perspective.
 All the skills that I have gained are utilised in practice in Maori Mental Health.